-Basic Installation from the Live/Install Desktop CD/DVD 46
+Basic Installation from the

-The Ubuntu Graphical Installer 48
+Live/Install Desktop CD/DVD 50

-Graphical Partitioners 53
+The Ubuntu Graphical Installer 53

-Setting Up a Dual-Boot System 61
+Graphical Partitioners 58

-The live/Install Desktop CD: The Initial Install Screen 62
+Setting Up a Dual-Boot System 66

-The Alternate CD Initial Install Screen Menu
+The Live/Install Desktop CD: The Initial Install Screen 67

-The Server CD Initial Install Screen Menu 66
+The Alternate CD Initial Install Screen Menu 70

-The Ubuntu Textual Installer 67
+The Server CD Initial Install Screen Menu 71

-Manual Partitioning 70
+The Ubuntu Textual Installer 73

-Setting Up a RAID Array 73
+Manual Partitioning 75

-The xorg.conf File
+Setting Up a RAID Array 78

 Chapter 2 covered planning the installation of Ubuntu Linux: determining the requirements; performing an upgrade versus a clean installation; planning the layout of the hard disk; obtaining the files you need for the installation, including how to download and burn CD/DVD ISO images; and collecting information about the system.
 This chapter focuses on installing Ubuntu.
 Frequently the installation is quite simple, especially if you have done a good job of planning.
 Sometimes you may run into a problem or have a special circumstance; this chapter gives you tools to use in these cases.
-Read as much of this chapter as you need to; once you have installed Ubuntu, continue with Chapter 4, which covers getting started using the Ubuntu desktop.
-If you install a textual (command line) system, continue with Chapter 5.
+Read as much of this chapter as you need to; once you have installed Ubuntu Linux, continue with Chapter 4, which covers getting started using the Ubuntu desktop.
+If you install a textual (command-line) system, continue with Chapter 5.